jbflores95/AD-Deployment/README.md

 </p>
 - Now click Next until you get to "Prerequisites Check".
 </p>
 - Hit Install.
 This will automatically sign you out of DC-1 because Active Directory was installed.
-Log back into DC-1.
+Log back into DC-1 as mydomain.com\labuser.
 </p>
 <br />